Newcastle Disease in Chickens

 Treatment for Newcastle Disease

-Unfortunately, there is no treatment for Newcastle Disease yet.
-Since it’s caused by a virus, antibiotics won’t help.
-Sometimes antibiotics are prescribed to prevent any secondary infections that can occur when the birds are weak.
+Unfortunately, there is no treatment for Newcastle disease yet.
+Antibiotics can’t help because it’s a viral disease.
+However, sometimes antibiotics are prescribed to prevent any secondary infections that can occur when the birds are weak.

 Some research reports that there are multiple benefits of adding vitamin supplementation to chicken food:

-- vitamin A: boosts the immune system against Newcastle Disease; one study reports a reduced mortality rate by 36%
+- vitamin A: boosts the immune system against Newcastle Disease; one study reports a reduced mortality rate with a 36% drop

 - vitamin E and C: in 2021, multiple studies found positive results with adding vitamin e and c supplements to the infected chicken’s diet.
 The health benefits result from vitamins e and c working as antioxidants.
 Injecting vitamin e or c directly into the egg improves chicken embryos’ hatchability.